Mellanox/dpdk-mlx4/lib/librte_pmd_mlx4/README.rst

 Internal
 --------

-In this mode, *librte_pmd_mlx4* is compiled at the same time as the :abbr:`DPDK (Data Plane Development Kit)` and internally linked with it.
+In this mode, *librte_pmd_mlx4* is compiled at the same time as the DPDK and internally linked with it.

-A few Makefiles and source files in the :abbr:`DPDK (Data Plane Development Kit)` must be patched first to include the new driver.
+A few Makefiles and source files in the DPDK must be patched first to include the new driver.
 This patch is provided separately.

-Other patches (also provided separately for :abbr:`DPDK (Data Plane Development Kit)` 1.2.2 and :abbr:`DPDK (Data Plane Development Kit)` 1.3.0) may be
+Other patches (also provided separately for DPDK 1.2.2 and DPDK 1.3.0) may be
 necessary:

 - a patch to fix compilation warnings/errors when debugging is enabled,
-- a patch to allow the :abbr:`DPDK (Data Plane Development Kit)` to manage more than one single physical port per adapter (the :abbr:`DPDK (Data Plane Development Kit)` normally expects one PCI bus address per port).
+- a patch to allow the DPDK to manage more than one single physical port per adapter (the DPDK normally expects one PCI bus address per port).

 The driver itself must be unpacked in the *lib/* subdirectory, alongside IGB and IXGBE drivers (*librte_pmd_igb* and *librte_pmd_ixgbe*).